Doctors discover their bios being used by another clinic, despite never working there | CBC News

 CBC reached out to the South Keys Health Center for comment but did not hear back.

-The walk-in clinic was already the subject of scrutiny following news reports earlier this week that it offers patients access to nurse practitioners for $400 a year.
+The walk-in clinic is already the subject of scrutiny following news reports earlier this week that it offers patients access to nurse practitioners for $400 a year.

-While the clinic has said charging the fee is legal, Ontario's Ministry of Health has said it is reviewing the scheme.
+While the clinic has said charging the fee is legal, Ontario's Ministry of Health has said it is reviewing the model.

 Maghera described the added attention of being linked to the walk-in clinic as unwelcome.